 Travel photography blogs and vlogs are great sources of inspiration.
-Both for travelling around the world and the photography that comes with it.
+Both for traveling around the world and the photography that comes with it.
 They can provide useful tips and destination ideas as well.

-Check out our list of the 16 best travel photography blogs.
-They will inspire you to take some photos of your own.
+Check out our list of the best travel photography blogs.
+They will inspire you to take some great travel photography of your own.

 The Best Travel Photography Blogs

 This is a fantastic travel photography blog.
 The name sums up what you can expect if you start reading Jim M. Goldstein’s articles.

 He provides us with great images and tips, which you can put into place not only in travel but in all areas of photography.

 Reviews, how-to articles and practical pieces of advice are all commonplace here.
 It’s one of the best blogs for landscape tips too!

 Eunice Khong is the photographer and traveller behind this fantastic blog.
 She first started it to keep a travel diary and share her tips.